-Mediaweek is a highly respected trade journal for the media covering newspapers, magazines, TV, digital, radio, outdoor advertising and entertainment media.
-Dubbed “the media industry’s bible” by The Australian it was created by publisher Philip Luker in 1990.
+Mediaweek is a respected trade outlet for the Australian media industry covering publishing, TV, digital, radio, outdoor advertising and entertainment media.
+Dubbed “the media industry’s bible” by The Australian, Mediaweek was created by publisher Philip Luker in 1990.

 James has had a long and sometimes distinguished career working in the magazine industry, having written and edited a number of music publications in his native Melbourne, before starting the Australian edition of British “pop music bible” Smash Hits in 1984.
 He ran the title successfully for over a decade before moving on to edit other publications and later run a successful photo agency.
 In 1999 he took over as publisher and editor of Mediaweek.

 With a career that has spanned stints as an English/French high school teacher, a radio announcer and a jeans store owner, Brian has covered a lot of ground.
-Prior to joining Mediaweek in 2008 he held the position of sub-editor at highly respected community newspaper Sydney Star Observer and was also acting editor towards the end of his 12 year tenure at the weekly publication.
+Prior to joining Mediaweek in 2008 he held the position of sub-editor at highly respected community newspaper Sydney Star Observer and was also acting editor towards the end of his 12-year tenure at the weekly publication.